How To Validate Business Idea To Become 100% Sure That You Will Succeed?

 • How much will you pay for the partial solution, and why?

 When you finish creating your survey with Google Forms, you can send it to potential customers.
 You can send this survey to your email list if you have one.
-Also, if your research until now gives you some contact details of potential customers, contact them and ask them to respond to your survey.
+Also, if your research until now gives you some contact details of customers, contact them and ask them to respond to your survey.

 Validate Business Idea - Google Forms